BhargavJhaveri/LibraryApp/README.md

 The flash messages apperars if form filled is invalid or page reloads.For some flash messages might not appear now.we are working on that
 -  **VALIDATIONS**
-validations are:1.you need to fill all details
+validations are:1. you need to fill all details
-                2.A library member or admin all have distinct email id 3.a book have unique isbn 1
+                2. A library member or admin all have distinct email id
+                3. a book have unique isbn 1
 - ** Functions of admin **
 Admin can edit his profile,delete other admin members other than himself,And all basic functions are implemented,He can check out book for librarymembers
 -  ** Functions of librarymembers **